Nacho Novo

-Ignacio Javier Gómez Novo ([iɣˈnaθjo xaˈβjeɾ ˈnatʃo ˈɣomeθ ˈnoβo]; born 26 March 1979) is a Spanish former footballer who played as a forward.
-Novo is currently an assistant coach for USL League One side Lexington SC, as well as the head coach for the club's U–23 team.
+Ignacio Javier Gómez Novo ([iɣˈnaθjo xaˈβjeɾ ˈnatʃo ˈɣomeθ ˈnoβo]; born 26 March 1979) is a Spanish former professional footballer who played as a forward.
+He is currently manager at Scottish 7th tier club Darvel.

+Novo was an assistant coach and served as the interim head coach for the final 5 matches of the 2023 season for USL League One side Lexington SC, as well as the head coach for the club's U23 team.

 He transferred from Huesca to Scottish club Raith Rovers in 2001 and Dundee a year later.
 In July 2004, he moved to Rangers for £450,000.
 During his first season at the club he scored 25 goals and won a league and League Cup double.
 He had to wait four years before lifting the league championship again in the 2008–09 season, where he also scored the winning goal in the 2009 Scottish Cup Final which won him his second double with the Ibrox club.

 Following his time at Rangers, he had several short spells at clubs in Spain, Poland, Scotland, England, the United States and Northern Ireland.